MalchuL/pyspark_ml_example/README.md

 This full worked pipeline based on Spark, maked in docker

-This is my baseline for this competition: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/
+This is my baseline for this competition: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/ which achieves **70% accuracy**

 ## Steps to reproduce